forsythetony/Eldertech_Scripts/Script_Library/General_Purpose/deleteFilesOfTypeInDirectory.md

 2. Once prompted...
    1. Enter the path to the folder containing the files you wish to delete.
    2. Enter the file type you wish to delete.
-      * Currently the following are supported: .avi, .mp4, .txt
+      * Currently the following files types are supported: .avi, .mp4, .txt
 3. The script will now ask you to confirm the deletions.
 4. If confirmed, the script will delete files of the type specified in the path provided.